MirrorNetworking/Mirror/doc/Articles/Guides/GameObjects/SceneObjects.md

 # Scene Game Objects

-There are two types of networked game objects in Mirror’s multiplayer system:
+There are two types of networked game objects in MirrorNG’s multiplayer system:
 -   Those that are created dynamically at runtime
 -   Those that are saved as part of a Scene